b. 1990, Prince Rupert BC

 they/he pronouns

-Whess Harman is a member of the Carrier Wit’at Nation, a nation amalgamated by the federal government under the Lake Babine Nation.
-He doesn’t like cops and believes in land sovereignty for Indigenous peoples all across the globe.
+Whess Harman is a member of the Carrier Wit’at Nation, a nation amalgamated by the federal government under the Lake Babine Nation and currently resides on the traditional territories of the Musqueam, Squamish and Tsleil-Waututh peoples.
+He doesn’t like cops and believes in land sovereignty for Indigenous peoples all across the globe, including Palestine.
 In his arts practice he works primarily in drawing, text and textiles.
-As the curator at grunt gallery and occasional editor for a mish-mash of publications, he prioritizes emerging queer and BIPOC cultural workers and artists.
-Whess looks to the arts as one of many tools in fighting oppressive forces and can be a little fucking rude about it, when the occasion calls.
-If you saw him listed as an appetizer on a menu, it’d say that he's trans, mentally ill, vegan-but-normal-about-it, GF-friendly and pairs well with soapberry ice cream in bisexual mood lighting.
+As the curator at grunt gallery and occasional editor and contributor to a variety of small publications, he prioritizes emerging queer and BIPOC cultural workers and artists.